Synthesis-AI-Dev/face_api_dataset/README.md

 # Library for python loading of Synthesis AI dataset.
-See example.ipynb for the tutorial.
+See https://github.com/Synthesis-AI-Dev/face_api_dataset/blob/main/example.ipynb for the tutorial.